Trading 212's 4.05% interest on cash explained (there's a catch)

 They're commonly used as a cash equivalent in pension funds – Trading 212 isn't the only provider to place uninvested cash in QMMFs.

-Is money protected?
+Is my money protected?

 If a bank that Trading 212 used to store money on your behalf went bust, FSCS rules ensure you would be compensated up to £85,000.

-However, FSCS protection doesn’t apply to QMMFs and your funds would be treated as investment losses.
+However, FSCS protection doesn't apply to QMMFs, and your funds would be treated as investment losses.

 Trading 212 says it "carefully selects all QMMFs to ensure they are highly liquid, stable in value and maintain their highly regulated status".